Dre Campbell Farm

 • Green manures add nutrients by increasing soil organic matter.

-• If properly managed, garden cover crops can also provide mulching benefits.
+• If adequately managed, garden cover crops can also provide mulching benefits.

 • Living mulches also serve as great ground covers.